-A flare-up can happen for any number of possible reasons, or no particular reason at all, coming on suddenly, or gradually, to make life a misery for any affected soul.
+A sciatica flare-up is one of the most dreaded occurrences for anyone with a history of acute back and leg pain.
+A flare-up can happen for any number of possible reasons, or no particular reason at all, coming on suddenly or gradually to make life a misery for any affected soul.

+Recurrent flare-ups are the most commonly reported pattern among sciatica sufferers.
+The vast majority of patients demonstrate some degree of daily chronic symptoms, which are not typically disabling.
 However, on occasion, these same patients endure serious episodes of acute pain which may land them in bed for hours, days or even weeks.
 These terrible periods are known as flare-ups.

 This discussion will focus on flare-ups of sciatic nerve symptoms and detail why they might occur and how they may be resolved.